RyanCheng98153/llm-remove-mistake/eval/responses2/eval_removellm(1).md

 hint_content_in_response: []

 [rougeL]:
+[Complete Right]
-Total: clean 4, mistake 0, hint 0
+Total: 6, clean 4, mistake 0, hint 0

 clean: 0.24	, mistake: 0.16, 	 hint: 0.16
 	Photosynthesis is a complex process that involves multiple steps, including light-dependent reactions and the Calvin cycle, which produce glucose and oxygen.